LukaHarambasic/harambasic.de/content/projects/vue-resume-component.md

     - Development
 ---

 Why bother with Word or a graphics program when creating your CV?
 Hence, I designed and developed a tool with Vue 3 which takes a JSON and generates a CV from it.
 It is easy to maintain as new entries can be added to JSON and the CV will be updated automatically.
-I use it on this [website](/cv).